Applied Mathematics Faculty

 |

-Assistant Professor Eric Olson is doing research in the areas of
+Associate Professor Eric Olson is doing research in the areas of

 turbulence, Navier-Stokes equations, global attractors, continuous data